128technology/docs/docs/config_audit_event.md

 Configure the SSR to use TCP for transport to syslog server.

 :::important
-Although using TCP guarantees events are transmitted to the destination syslog server, it is not considered secure because the syslog server is clear text.
+Although using TCP guarantees events are transmitted to the destination syslog server, it is not considered secure because TCP without TLS transmits data in clear text.
 :::

 ```